OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 This is the central tab for configuring the course element Task.
 Here you can define which individual elements of the task are required in general.
 Should a concrete task be stored in the course element or will the user find the task somewhere else?
 Should the user hand in a document?
 Should there be feedback from the teacher?
 Should the user be able to revise a submission if necessary?
 Should a sample solution be provided?
 Should a score or passing be possible?
 Should certain learners be assessed by certain coaches?

-Simply activate the points you need and configure the relevant tabs in the next step.
+Simply activate the elements you need and configure the relevant tabs in the next step.

 The assignment, submission and sample solution steps can be configured with a deadline, with the assignment and submission open until that specific date, whereas the sample solution won't be available before the respective date.
 In addition to the normal deadline, a late deadline can also be specified.